PARIS PARALYZED ON EVE OF LIBERATION

 On August 1, 1944, almost two months after the initial D-Day landings in Normandy, France, more than 14,000 personnel and equipment from 41-year-old Gen. Philippe Leclerc’s Free French 2nd Armored Division began landing on Utah Beach.
 Leclerc (1902–1947) juggled three roles: He was a subordinate divisional commander in an American army under the supreme command of Gen. Dwight D. Eisenhower, he was the commander of a separate national (French) force (2nd Armored Division), and he was Free French leader Gen. Charles de Gaulle’s man on the spot.

-As the tide turned against Nazi Germany after the Allies’ Normandy breakout (August 1, 1944), Free French leaders wanted their own troops to lead the liberation of Paris, a city of roughly 2 million people.
-In fact, Parisians were readying themselves for liberation—by themselves if necessary.
+As the tide turned against Nazi Germany after the Allies’ Normandy breakout (August 1, 1944), Free French leaders wanted their own troops to lead the liberation of Paris, the heart and soul and symbol of the whole French nation.
+Parisians in fact were readying themselves for liberation—by themselves if necessary.
 Nine days after the citizens of Warsaw, Poland’s capital, began their uprising, French rail workers went on strike on this date, August 10, 1944.
 Five days later, as another Allied invasion took place in Southern France (Operation Dragoon), Paris police struck as well.
-By August 18 the French capital was completely paralyzed.
+By August 18 the French capital, a city of roughly 2 million people, was completely paralyzed.
 Sporadic street fighting broke out the next day.
 Parisians built barricades in the streets, sniped from rooftops at German Wehrmacht and Waffen‑SS soldiers evacuating the city (some in stolen French vehicles), and posted propaganda posters on walls assuring residents that “victory is near” and promising “chastisement for the traitors,” i.e., Vichy loyalists who had collaborated with the occupiers.

 The German military governor of Paris, Gen. Dietrich von Choltitz, would have needed (according to a French estimate) between 60,000 and 135,000 first-line troops to hold and defend Paris.
 Short of anything close to those figures, Choltitz responded by cutting off all power and food supplies in the city.
 On August 23 radio listeners heard that Parisians were liberating themselves, an act that caused the Allied high command—which feared any insurrection that might result in the useless slaughter of civilians as was currently happening in Warsaw—to accelerate their drive eastward.
 Thus, on the night of August 24, an advance division of the Free French Army under Gen. Leclerc entered the French capital, its once beautiful buildings looking tired and faded after four years of war.
 The next day Leclerc accepted the surrender of the German garrison, which had shrunk to 5,000 mostly unenthusiastic men.
 Four years of pent-up frustration and hatred exploded over the heads of the German occupation forces and especially their French collaborators who had betrayed, tortured, and executed members of the Resistance.
 At least 11,000 collaborators were summarily executed before and after Choltitz surrendered Paris to Leclerc.